Table of Contents

 To control the quality of work, you will need to plan periodic walkthroughs of your client homes or use a survey that will allow clients to tell you how your workers are doing.
 Don’t forget to update your procedures and manuals every year so they are current.

-Everything you need to make this work – employee forms including an employee contract, customer survey forms, and employee manuals – are included in the Business-in-a-Box system.
+Everything you need to make this work – employee forms including an employee contract, customer survey forms, and employee manuals – are included in the Business-in-a-Box to start a house cleaning business blueprint.

 Need help systemizing your business?
-Invest in a blueprint!
+Invest in a blueprint to start cleaning!